DFE-Digital/ecf-gov-guidance/content/choose-mentors-for-early-career-teachers.md

 $CTA

 To set up training for your early career teachers, you need to arrange mentoring for them.

-Early career teachers are entitled to mentor support throughout their 2-year induction period.
+They're entitled to mentor support throughout their 2-year induction period.

 ^There are also other steps to [set up training for your early career teachers](/set-up-training-for-your-early-career-teachers).^